Your Cart (0)

 The artivist (artist +activist) uses her artistic talents to fight and struggle against injustice and oppression – by any medium necessary.
 The artivist merges commitment to freedom and justice with the pen, the lens, the brush, the voice, the body, and the imagination.
 The artivist knows that to make an observation is to have an obligation.

 Having entered the social work field with plans to strive for equitable outcomes for all, without realizing my commitment to dismantling white supremacy would limit employment repeatedly, art offered opportunities to disrupt the problematic status quo during the pandemic.
-In virtual spaces that prioritized the unique needs of Black, Indigenous and racialized folx, I felt the rare experience of having my writing voice nutured, which is what I try to do in my own workshops, and continue to prioritize as I shift to offering more individual services that combine my social work background with my skills as a writer.
+In virtual spaces that prioritized the unique needs of Black, Indigenous and racialized folx, I felt the rare experience of having my writing voice nurtured, which is what I try to do in my own workshops, and continue to prioritize as I shift to offering more individual services that combine my social work background with my skills as a writer.
 Without that support, I may never have had the hundreds of published clips I now have since publications recognized their inherent white supremacy following the murder of Mr. George Floyd, which continues to inform all of my work.